-As Amended by Senate Committee on Public Health and Welfare
+As Amended by Senate Committee of the Whole

 Brief

 HB 2025 would amend existing law to rename and expand the scope of the Joint Committee on Home and Community Based Services and update statutory references to be consistent with ERO No. 41.
 Among the amendments to the scope and organization of the Committee, the bill would: